VirtualBrainLab/vbl-docs/source/pinpoint/tutorial.md

 5. Use the dropdown to configure the manipulator's handedness.
     1. Handedness determines the orientation of the manipulator and which direction it moves.
 Handedness is determined by which side of the manipulator the probe will be mounted on.
+Currently, **only the 4-axis Sensapex manipulators (uMp-4) need to be disambiguated**.
     2. ![Sensapex handedness](../_static/images/tutorial/sensapex_manipulators.png)
 6. Use the dropdown to select a probe to link to this manipulator.
 Probes are identified by their unique ID (UUID) and their color in the scene.